Anghiari, Italy: travel guide for the small Tuscany town of Anghiari

 Visit Anghiari

-A picturesque small town with an interesting historic center, Anghiari contains narrow streets that pass through the medieval center and with numerous characterful houses and several churches of interest.
+A picturesque small town with a picturesque historic center, Anghiari medieval centre is a maze of narrow streets with numerous characterful houses as well as several churches of interest.

 Churches of Anghiari

-We suggest that you start your visit to Anghiari at Santo Stefano Church.
-Dating originally from the 7th century, the church is in the form of a Greek cross, and without doubt the design of this early church influenced the use of Byzantine art in Ravenna (for example, the "Mausoleum of Galla Placidia" at Ravenna).
+Your visit to Anghiari should include the Santo Stefano Church.
+Dating originally from the 7th century, the church is in the form of a Greek cross, and the design of this early church influenced the use of Byzantine art in Ravenna, for example the "Mausoleum of Galla Placidia" at Ravenna.

 Built entirely in brick, the church of Santo Stefano has three apses, which symbolically represent the sacred concept of the Trinity.
 The central area of the church forms a harmonious whole with the side chapels and a series of arches, and is also enriched by a 15th century painting depicting the 'Madonna and Child with Saints' by Domenico di Michelino (1417-1491).